psi4/psi4/doc/sphinxman/source/psithoninput.rst

 automatically sets up the computations with different basis sets required to do the extrapolation).
 For example,::

+  # all equivalent

   cbs('mp2', corl_basis='cc-pv[dt]z', corl_scheme=corl_xtpl_helgaker_2)

+  energy('mp2/cc-pv[dt]z')

-will compute a 2-point Helgaker extrapolation of the correlation energy using the cc-pVDZ and cc-pVTZ basis sets (with method MP2), and add this extrapolated correlation energy to the Hartree--Fock energy in the largest basis (cc-pVTZ).
+will compute a 2-point Helgaker extrapolation of the correlation energy using the cc-pVDZ and cc-pVTZ basis sets (with method MP2) and add this extrapolated correlation energy to the Hartree--Fock energy in the largest basis (cc-pVTZ). :py:func:`~driver_cbs.complete_basis_set` can either be called directly, as in the first example, or the convenience syntax of the equivalent second example can be used.

 Another very useful and powerful feature of |PSIfour| is the ability to compute results on entire databases of molecules at a time, as provided by the :py:func:`~wrapper_database.database` wrapper.
 For example,::

-  database('mp2','S22',cp=1,benchmark='S22B')
+  database('mp2', 'S22', cp=1, benchmark='S22B')

 will perform DF-MP2 counterpoise-corrected interaction energies (``cp=1``) on all members of Hobza's S22 database set of van der Waals